A harrowing 911 call from a wife who fears her husband's'snoring superfit husband' has been placed beside her bed

 Only for hands CPR

 - Place your heel on the breastbone in the middle of the person’s chest.
-Place the heel of your other hand on top and lock your fingers.
+Interlock your fingers by placing your other hand on top.

-- Use your body weight (not your arms) to press your chest down to 5 to 6 cm (2 to 2.5 inches).
+- Use your body weight, not your arms, to press down on your chest by 5-6 cm (2-2.5 inches)

-- Keep your hands on their chests and release the compression.
-The chest will return to its original position.
+- Holding onto their chest with your hands, let go of the compression.

 - These compressions should be repeated at a rate between 100 and 120 times per minute until you are taken to an ambulance or become tired.

 - Place your heel on the middle of the person’s chest.
-Then, place the other half of your hand on top.
+Then, place your other hand on top.
 Continue to press down at a steady 100 to 120 compressions per min.

-- Move the victim gently by tilting his head.
-Next, lift his chin with 2 fingers.
-Pin the nose of the victim.
-Place your hand over the mouth of the person and continue to blow for approximately 1 second.
+- Gently tilt the victim’s head and raise the chin with two fingers.
+Grab the person’s nose.
+For about one second, seal your lips over the person’s mouth and then blow steady and firmly into their mouth.
 Make sure their chest rises.
 Give 2 rescue breaths.

 - Continue to do 30 chest compressions, 2 rescue breaths, until they feel better or are taken to hospital.